BrioniCo/m_project1/README.md

 - A lot of the box elements and styling of the header elements and ____ came from [Mr Web Designer] (https://www.youtube.com/watch?v=khLaYtW5N4s)

-- I used a snippet of code from [StackOverflow](https://stackoverflow.com/questions/15960290/css-footer-not-displaying-at-the-bottom-of-the-page) to fix a problem I was having with the footer disappearing behind the hero-image section on the home page.
+- I used a snippet of code from [StackOverflow](https://stackoverflow.com/questions/15960290/css-footer-not-displaying-at-the-bottom-of-the-page) to fix a problem I was having with the footer disappearing behind the hero-image section on the home page. - this should go in bugs instead as fixed by tutorial-it was a position:absolute issue.

 ### Content